Rochester Bridge: 1857–1914

-Cubbitt's cast iron bridge was built in 1857 to replace the stone bridge.
+Sir William Cubitt's cast iron bridge was built in 1856 to replace the stone bridge.
 This bridge was built downstream of the stone bridge, on the alignment of the current bridge and where the Romans had built theirs.
-One span was designed to swing open to allow river traffic, but the mechanism was never used and was eventually removed.
-The cast iron spans were below the road deck, making the bridge relatively low and meant that passing traffic on the river had to navigate to line up with the top of the arch or risk striking the bridge.
+It comprised three cast iron arches and a swing bridge span designed to swing open to allow river traffic, but the mechanism was never used and was eventually removed.
+The cast iron arches were below the road deck, making the bridge relatively low and meant that passing traffic at high tide had to navigate to line up with the top of the arch or risk striking the bridge.

 Not every ship was successful and many collisions occurred.
 These took their toll on the bridge and an inspection in 1909 showed fractured ribs and missing bolts.
 After a relatively short life a new bridge was needed.

-From around 1908 the bridge also carried the tracks for the local tram system linking Strood and Frindsbury with Rochester, Chatham, Gillingham and Rainham.
+From around 1908 to 1932 the bridge also carried the tracks for the local tram system linking Strood and Frindsbury with Rochester, Chatham, Gillingham and Rainham.

 1914 to present day

-The cast iron bridge was reconstructed at a cost of £95,887.
-The bridge opened for traffic on 14 May 1914 with new features to allow more clearance for the many boats that had to pass under it.
-The supporting arched trusses were built further apart and above the road deck.
-Trams continued to use the bridge until the tram system was abandoned in 1930 and superseded by buses.
+The cast iron arched bridge was partly reconstructed with bowstring-shaped trusses above the deck at a cost of £95,887.
+During these works the bridge remained open for traffic.
+The reconstructed bridge was formally opened on 14 May 1914, by Lady Darnley.

+In 1970 a second road bridge, the New Bridge, was opened immediately next to the first, to increase capacity.
+It was opened on 15 April 1970, by Princess Margaret.
+At the same time, the Service Bridge was built between the Old Bridge and the New Bridge, to carry gas, electrical, water, sewage and communication services.

-In 1970 a second road bridge was opened immediately next to the first, to increase capacity.
-The old bridge underwent major maintenance and complete refurbishment, completed in November 2006, to extend the lifespan another 30 years.
-As for all the work to the bridges, this was paid for by the Rochester Bridge Trust with the proceeds from the original endowments and was carried out at no cost to the public taxpayer.
+All three bridges underwent major maintenance and complete refurbishment, completed in December 2021.
+As for all the work to the bridges, this was paid for by the Rochester Bridge Trust with the proceeds from the original endowments and was carried out at no cost to the public taxpayer or bridge users.

 National Cycle Route 1 passes over the road bridges.